manuGil/online-core/docs/source/systems-model.rst

 The models we refere in this section describe processes that happen on the Earth's surface at various scales.
 Such model aim to represent systems.
 Modelling the Earth as a system may require to capture its natural components, e.g. we could portrait the system Earth as the combination of four subsystems: *atmosphere (air), litho-sphere (land), hydrosphere (water) and biosphere (life)*.
 However, we may also model the Earth as human induced systems, such as *urbanisation, human health and agriculture.*

 .. attention::
    **Question.**
    + Can you define a system that takes place on the Earth's surface, and it is interesting for studying during your MSc research project?.
 What makes such system relevant or interesting?

-Besides the fact that we have different interests in system earth, we all study different sub-systems.
-There are also different ways to describe these models or implement these models in software.
-[THIS PARAGRAPH ADD VERY FEW TO THE EXERCISE, AND IT ADD MANY TERMS.
-REMOVE IT?]

 Many modelling processes start with a conceptual |ltb| `Model`_.
 A conceptual model is often written on a piece of paper, but it can also be a mental picture of some phenomenon.